 Not all of your students will have the familiarity or the access to certain types of digital technology.
 If you have a concern about a particular student, including a student’s understanding of or access to technology required for online learning in your course, please Raise an Academic Concern Flag in Success@Furman.
 Several options include:

 The Furman Counseling Center has assembled a number of resources for you to share with your students who may be in need of mental health support during flexible instruction scenarios.
 The Center recently launched a new set of online tools and services available to students, staff, and faculty to support mental health and wellness.
 TAOConnect replaces previous support provided by Well Track, is available 24-hrs a day, and is free!
 Students are encouraged to communicate directly with a member of the Counseling Services team for personalized support.
-The United Way of South Carolina provides a one-stop-shop for local support resources in the Greenville area on their 211 website.

 For students who experience test anxiety, a switch to an online assessment format can elevate these feelings.
 In particular, high stakes online proctored exams can elicit elevated apprehension.
 You can help reduce online exam anxiety:

 Creating community is central to an engaging, robust learning environment and one way we do this is by “seeing” each other during class discussions.
 This can be difficult when students are hesitant (or even refuse) to use video and audio during some synchronous class sessions.
 We know that students have a myriad of reasons to do this and we don’t want to assume these.
 To encourage student to remain engaged during your synchronous course sessions even when joining online, you might consider: